Sarasota County Notice of Lien Prohibition Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Sarasota County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Sarasota County that you need to transfer you would only need to order our forms once for all of your properties in Sarasota County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Sarasota County you only need to order once.

 Prohibiting Mechanic's Liens on Leased Property